Ankan5960/EcoBin/README.md

 ./update-repos.sh
 ```

-If this are sucessfully run then created two new folders
+If this are sucessfully run then there is two new folders created.

 ```
 Ecobin-Frontend
 Ecobin-MicroServices
 ```
-### Set Up Ecobin-Microservices
+## Set Up Ecobin-Microservices

 Go to the **Ecobin-Microservices** folder using